 The course at Mount Juliet is set in lush, rolling parkland, part of a 1,500-acre old Irish country estate with an 18th century mansion as the clubhouse.
 Magnificent mature trees line the fairways.
 The River Nore cuts through the course and is popular for salmon fishing.
 This is the place to allow the Walter Mitty in you to daydream about having your very own private course.
 But wake up, because this is the best inland course on the Emerald Isle.

-Jack Nicklaus must have been delighted when he was asked to build a course on this beautiful country estate.
+Jack Nicklaus and Ron Kirby must have been delighted when asked to build a course on this beautiful country estate.
 They created a manicured parkland gem.
-In 1991, he opened the course himself with an exhibition match against Christy O’Connor Snr.
+In 1991, the Golden Bear opened the course himself with an exhibition match against Christy O’Connor Snr.
 It is not surprising that there is a distinctly American feel to this layout, with numerous teeing areas, plenty of bunkers and water hazards.
 The course even has concealed drainage and irrigation systems.
 Thankfully, the buggy paths are absent; it would be sacrilege to drive on these immaculate fairways.

 This is a course that can cater for the very best golfers, measuring well over 7,000 yards from the back tees.
 Three of the world’s best have already won the Irish Open here: Faldo (1991), Langer (1992) and Torrance (1993).
 Another, less well-known golfer won the WGC - American Express Championship here in 2002, someone called Tiger Woods.
 The course, however, is eminently playable for the handicap golfer from a choice of forward tees.